Second French intervention in Mexico: Execution of Maximilian

 The Execution of Emperor Maximilian, Édouard Manet 1868.
 Gen. Tomás Mejía, left; Maximilian, center; Gen. Miguel Miramón, right.
 It is one of five versions of his renderings of the event.

 Following a court-martial, Maximilian was sentenced to death.
 Many European monarchs and other prominent figures (including Victor Hugo and Giuseppe Garibaldi) pleaded Juárez for Maximilian's life to be spared, but he refused to commute the sentence.
 He believed he had to send a strong message that Mexico would not tolerate any government imposed by foreign powers.

 Maximilian was executed on 19 June along with Generals Miguel Miramón and Tomás Mejía on the Cerro de las Campanas, outside Querétaro.
 Mexico City surrendered the day after Maximilian's execution.

 Juárez returned to the national capital.
-He actually made few changes in policy because the progressive Maximilian had kept most of Juárez's liberal reforms.
+He actually made few changes in policy because the progressive Maximilian had kept most of Juárez's liberal reforms but they were falsely signed only to be spared with the Mexican conservatives (who brought him to Mexico to over throw Juárez and the liberal party) after all the territory stolen from the Mexican indigenous and those who supported the reform of political power.
+Juárez returned the land stolen from Maximilian and all the foreign armies that came to support the French and the Mexican conservatives to the tribes and land stolen for the European powers that the tribes used for the purpose of farming, hunting, and raising animals.
+As well Juárez and the party signed a reform only for it be later annexed by Porfirio Diaz so that no one in congress, senate, and representative can have more than one term of 4 years and president for 10 years, because Maximilian and the conservative party had made so they can choose who can govern without the right of the people to vote.